milan252525/celat/README.md

 This automaton almost always results in chaotic growth, randomizing the board is recommended with this one.

 ### Other functionalities

+**SET BOARD SIZE** - set size of the board, application will restart and all settings will be reset!

 **ONE STEP** - advances the automaton by one evolution